-The property is situated within an inhabited rural area.
-Local amenities and facilities are available within Elgin town close by.
+The property is situated within an inhabited rural area which lies roughly equidistant between Elgin and Forres Towns where local amenities and facilities are available.

-Externally ongoing maintenance and repair is required in respect of the roof coverings and rainwater fittings in particular.
+Externally ongoing maintenance and repair will be required in respect of the roof coverings, rainwater fittings and external walls.

 Internally the house is presented in a satisfactory state of repair for a property of its age, style and construction.
-Whilst some items require attention, these should be capable of remedy during routine maintenance work.
+While some items require attention, these should be capable of remedy through routine maintenance work.

-The valuation of the property is inclusive of a roughly rectangular area of private ground which bounds the house on all sides.
-This should be verified from the Title.
+The valuation of the property is inclusive of an area of private garden ground which bounds the house on three sides.
+The property is accessed over ground forming part of the Title of the adjoining house.
+These aspects should be verified from the Title.